Google Review Widget

 While pipe relining technology is a game-changer for most damaged pipes, it does have its limitations.
 If the damage is too extensive—such as large internal gaps, severe misalignment, or major sections missing—the liner simply can’t mould itself into a stable structure.
 In these cases, a traditional dig-and-replace method is unavoidable.

 For pipes with only minimal damage or smaller isolated gaps, a process known as pipe patching can be used.
 Pipe patching targets specific trouble spots, sealing them without the need for full relining or invasive excavation.
-This makes it a practical option for localized repairs when the rest of the pipe is still in good condition.
+This makes it a practical option for localised repairs when the rest of the pipe is still in good condition.

 Why Should Pipe Relining Only Be Done by Licensed Professionals?